| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 ).

-When there are questions about the meaning of a Bible verse, rather than speculating or applying one's personal logic, we must first let the Bible clarify the Bible.
+When there are questions about the meaning of a Bible verse, rather than speculating or leaning on one's personal logic (Proverbs 3:5-7)—or believing a traditional interpretation that has been accepted for centuries—we must first let the Bible clarify the Bible.
+Upon a foundation established by Christ and His Apostle for clarifying God's truth—here's the Most Misinterpreted Verse in the Bible:

 "For by grace are ye saved through faith;